How Fast Can A Boat Go Depending On Horsepower? (Solved!)

 If you have a racing boat on the lower end of the spectrum, around 1,000 pounds of weight, you can expect 56 miles per hour from 70 hp.

-In general, depending on the type of boat and its weight, expect between 18 and 56 miles per hour for 70 hp.
+Depending on the type of boat and its weight, expect between 18 and 56 miles per hour for 70 hp.

 Top Speeds Of 70 Horsepower Boats Chart